 New Google Pixel 4 and XL smartphones have been announced.
 Both the smartphones are equipped with a 90Hz OLED display and a Snapdragon 855 chipset.
-These phones have Motion Sense which is a unique feature that enables the user to locate the device through gestures.
+These phones have Motion Sense, a unique feature that enables the user to locate the device through gestures.
 This feature works with radar technology.

 Google Pixel 4 XL with gesture control

 The small model is equipped with a 5.7-inch Full HD + display.
 The Google Pixel 4 XL has a 6.3-inch QHD + screen.
 In contrast to Pixel 3, the updated models do not have a notch.
-Google has decided to go back to the time of the bezel, the time before the iPhone X. This screen border is completely crammed with technology.
+Google has decided to go back to the bezel’s time before the iPhone X. This screen border is completely crammed with technology.

 The following components are built-in from left to right: Face unlock the infrared camera, selfie camera, light sensor, audio port, soli radar chip, face unlock dot projector, face unlock infrared camera and finally, a face unlock light sensor.

-With so many sensors, face recognition should work great, you would think.
+With so many sensors, you would think face recognition should work great.
 Shortly after the release, however, the BBC announced that this face recognition technology involves a noticeable disadvantage.
 Because even with your eyes closed the user is recognized.
 In theory, you could hold the phone in front of a sleeping face to unlock the device.

 Google has since responded and will offer a work-around for those who are concerned about this.
 By activating the Lockdown option, it is necessary that the eyes are open in order to unlock the device.